 Cheri’s other venture which brings together so many of her passions, The Southern Coterie, was awarded #23 in the 2019 Bulldog 100 fastest growing businesses.
 The Southern Coterie is a resource for the entrepreneurial South.
 Designed to offer a community of passionate business owners the opportunity to connect, collaborate and create, the “Southern C” just launched a membership app and The Southern C Summit brings the online content to life with a unique multi-day conference where attendees network and connect in person with the best and brightest names in Southern business and branding.

 Greg started Leather Helmet Blog in November 2009.
 Blogging was a completely new experience but one that allowed him to indulge his passion for college football while presenting the challenges of a business startup.
 Leather Helmet Blog was built on a model that encouraged reader participation and debate without the mean-spirited and abusive comments that are often found on sports blogs.

 After a successful run that saw steady growth in readership, LHB merged with Bulldawg Illustrated in 2013.
 “The opportunity to join the publishing family of Vance and Cheri Leavy was far too attractive to pass up.
 Their online publishing philosophy meshes neatly with mine – including both their ideas on Internet civility and their eagerness to incorporate the latest technological tools into their online portfolio,” said Greg.
 Greg and, his wife, Beckie have 2 (UGA grad) children and 5 grandchildren.
-Living on Clark Hill Lake in East Georgia, Greg spends his time away from BI thinking about fishing, gardening and several other worthwhile, but unrealized, activities.
+Living in Athens, Greg spends his time away from BI thinking about fishing, gardening and several other worthwhile, but unrealized, activities.